 Sam Davis Architecture

-Sam Davis Architecture (formerly Davis & Joyce Architects) is a Berkeley, California firm with thirty-seven years of housing experience.
-Working with institutions, market-rate and non-profit developers, and service providers, Sam Davis Architecture has designed housing for a wide range of people, many with special needs.
+Sam Davis Architecture (formerly Davis & Joyce Architects) is a Berkeley, California firm with four decades of housing experience.
+Working with institutions, market-rate and non-profit developers, and service providers.
+Sam Davis Architecture has designed housing for a wide range of people, many with special needs.
 The firm’s projects include those for families, students, seniors, young people with HIV/AIDs, homeless youth, and homeless adults.

 The firm has won many design awards and competitions and the work has been published in the United States, Great Britain, and Japan.